dunlapww/futbol/DTR_futbol.md

 - Joshua: 1st weekend gone and open 2nd except Sundays 4 to 8 pm.
 - Will: Flexible weekend commitments.
 Tuesdays (4-6 commitment but flexible)
 - During weeK: Stop around 9 or 10 pm each night.
-- Keep 5 to 7pm open for a zoom-like study hall.
+- We will plan to meet M-F from 5 to 7pm open for a checkin and zoom-like study hall.
+It's understandable that not everyone will be able to make every meeting but if  you are unable to attend, we ask that team member communicate to team in advance and provide the next time they will be able to checkin.
 - Have at least one zoom check-in per day (usually during )

 Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?
 How will we make decisions as a team?
 How will we communicate about our emotional and mental well-being with each other?):